Dragon-Gaming-Platforms/Web-OS/README.md

 #### This is a 100% static repository that can be deployed from the root/ folder by GitHub Pages

-Unfortunately, due to security restricions I cannot share the backend URL myself. it is hosted on [Google Apps Scripts](https://script.google.com).
+Unfortunately, due to security restricions I cannot share the backend URL that I use. it is hosted on [Google Apps Scripts](https://script.google.com).